Our over-riding aim is to reduce reoffending and protect the public.

 The first step to pursue these qualifications and a career in the Probation Service as a Probation Service Officer or a Probation Officer is to join the Probation Service at one of the specified entry points shown above.

 When you have successfully completed the Probation Qualifications Framework, you will be able to apply for Probation Officer positions as they become available.
-London Probation Trust will advertise vacancies on this website in addition to other media.
+We advertise vacancies on our jobs website in addition to other media.

 For more information about becoming a Probation Officer please email: